On the model theory of open generalized polygons: Elementary substructures

-We next show that the class $\calK$ of open partial $n$-gons is contained in the class $\frak{K}$ considered in \cite{veryhomogeneous}, which was defined as follows: \begin{df} Let $\frak{K}$ be the class of finite partial $n$-gons $A$ such that if $A$ contains a $2k$-cycle for some $k>n$, then $\delta_n(A)\geq 2n+2$. \end{df} The following was shown in \cite{veryhomogeneous} Lemma 3.12 (unfortunately the statement there contains a typo):
+To see that $T_n$ has no prime model, we use results from \cite{veryhomogeneous}.
+Hence we recall the definition of the class $\frak{K}$ considered in \cite{veryhomogeneous}.
+We will show below that $\calK\subseteq\frak{K}$ and hence the results from \cite{veryhomogeneous} apply: \begin{df} Let $\frak{K}$ be the class of finite partial $n$-gons $A$ such that if $A$ contains a $2k$-cycle for some $k>n$, then $\delta_n(A)\geq 2n+2$. \end{df}